scottpeterson/pnwquizzing/docs/district_governance/bylaws.md

 The Rules Subcommittee is a permanent subcommittee of the Board of Directors responsible for the following:

 - Set and make adjustments as necessary to the quizzing rules of PNW
-- Recruit, train, and oversee quizmasters and answer judges
+- Recruit, train, and oversee all meet officials: quizmasters, answer judges, scorekeepers, and statisticians
-- Produce training opportunities for scorekeepers and statisticians

 The Rules Subcommittee is chaired by the Rules Subcommittee Leader.
-All quizmasters and answer judges who are active in the current quizzing season sit on the subcommittee, but only those quizmasters and answer judges who have attended at least 50% of the quiz meets in the previous 12 months are voting members.
+All meet officials who are active in the current quizzing season sit on the subcommittee, but only those meet officials who have attended at least 50% of the quiz meets in the previous 12 months are voting members.
 The Rules Subcommittee Leader is a voting member regardless of meet attendance.
 Quorum will be considered >50% of all current subcommittee members or >50% voting subcommittee members, whichever is fulfilled first.

 ## Article 6 - Treasurer